Willy Chavarria: Willy Chavarria (eponymous label)

 He launched his eponymous label in 2015, and "from his casting to his designs, Mexican American designer Willy Chavarria has always knitted politics into fashion, and fought to see beauty where it is rarely recognized."
 Since then, his collection has been stocked at prestigious retailers worldwide, including Barneys, Dover Street Market, Browns, and others.

 Chavarria became known for his distinct interpretation of men's fashion, mixing race, politics, and sexuality into graceful and elegant apparel.
 He was one of the first New York designers to cast only models of color and used his shows for political expression.

 In 2018, he showed his Spring/Summer collection at the Eagle Bar in New York City, juxtaposing religion, lowrider, and leather bar influences.
 Pulitzer Prize-winning journalist Robin Givhan noted that Willy "produces some of the most socially engaging runway shows in New York."
 Vogue contributor Nick Remsen wrote that "Chavarria is a smart, worldly creative who knows how to be all-inclusive while still carving out his own distinct M.O."

 For his Spring/Summer 2019 collection, Chavarria collaborated with sportswear brand Hummel.
 The collection referenced late 1990s and early 2000s streetwear in New York City, incorporating skyline graphics, inspirations from brands like Ralph Lauren and Calvin Klein, and inverted American flag prints.
 His work from this season was later featured in the Metropolitan Museum of Art's exhibition "In America: A Lexicon of Fashion."

 Chavarria's Fall 2020 collection included sustainable materials in collaboration with textile manufacturer Recyctex, reusing discarded fabric waste.
 His Spring 2022 runway show featured his signature oversized silhouettes, subversive takes on masculinity, and roots in Chicano subculture.
 Of the collection, he stated: "I wanted it to feel like couture, to feel regal... and then to shift that against the toughness of New York."
 He also emphasized a made-to-order model to reduce fashion waste.

+In 2023, Teen Angels stated that a collaboration between Chavarria and PacSun used a cover image from the magazine without permission.